pnnl/GeoCLUSTER/README.md

 ## Parameters <a name="parameters"></a>

-To better view all possible parameters a user can edit, a full list of editable and fixed parameters are annotated below.
-For easier readability, parameters are binned into 8 higher level categories: model fine-tuning, geologic properties, wellbore operations, tube geometry, component performance, power-cycle operations, thermodynamic references, and economics.
+To better view all possible parameters a user can edit, a full list of editable and fixed parameters is annotated below.
+For easier readability, parameters are binned into 8 higher-level categories: model fine-tuning, geologic properties, wellbore operations, tube geometry, component performance, power-cycle operations, thermodynamic references, and economics.
 In total, **32 parameters are editable in GeoCLUSTER**.
-Parameters annotated with "(fixed)" are not editable but instead assumptions.
+Parameters annotated with "(fixed)" are not editable but are instead assumptions.
 Note that more editable parameters are available when a user selects "Simulator" as their model rather than "Database".

 | Model Fine-tuning | Database Options | Simulator Options |
 |-----------------|------------------|-------------------|